Some things are urgent.1 Some are important. Some are both. Some are neither.

-But the same isn’t true for unimportant things that have urgency attached to them.
-It’s these things that press for more attention than they’re worth.
-And it’s these things that require you to develop the discipline to say “no” well.
+But the same isn’t true for unimportant things that still have urgency attached to them.
+It’s these things that particularly press for more attention than they’re worth.
+And it’s these things that require you to develop your skill at saying “no” well.

 Saying “No” Isn’t an End in Itself

-But saying “no” isn’t an end in itself.
-Your goal shouldn’t be to have the most curmudgeonly, miserly disposition.
+Of course, saying “no” isn’t an end in itself.
+Your goal shouldn’t be to have the most curmudgeonly, miserly disposition possible.
 That’s not what saying “no” well is about.

 Saying “no” well stems from a recognition that “yes” and “no” are inevitably intertwined.
 “No” entails and enables “yes”; “yes” invites and requires “no.”

-As you work to identify what these important things are, questions like the following can be helpful:
+As you work to identify what these important things are, questions like the following usually prove helpful: